Accept cashless payments at your food truck and market stall in Switzerland

 Guide 3: TWINT QR code for food trucks and market stalls

-No internet needed · Sticker · Lowest fees · Ready to use immediately
+No internet required · Sticker · Lowest fees · Ready for immediate use

-A TWINT QR sticker at the stand enables cashless payment completely without a terminal and without your own internet — the payment runs via the customer's mobile network.
+A TWINT QR sticker on your stand enables cashless payments without any terminal and without your own internet — the payment runs via the customer's mobile network.
 With a 1.3% transaction fee and zero fixed costs, this is the cheapest entry-level solution.
-The guide explains the difference between static and dynamic QR, shows the setup via TWINT directly or via Payrexx and covers stumbling blocks such as amount limits and scan issues.
+The guide explains the difference between static and dynamic QR, shows how to set it up via TWINT directly or via Payrexx, and covers pitfalls such as amount limits and scanning issues.

-For whom: Micro-businesses without a budget, farm shops, associations, market stalls at locations without Wi-Fi, food trucks that only need TWINT (and no card terminal).
+Who it is for: Micro-businesses without a budget, farm shops, associations, market stalls at locations without WiFi, food trucks that only need TWINT (and no card terminal).

-Key topics: Static vs. dynamic QR, setup via TWINT directly or Payrexx QR Pay, offline capability, fees for small amounts (CHF 0.07 for CHF 5.00), amount limits (max.
+Key topics: Static vs. dynamic QR, setup via TWINT directly or Payrexx QR Pay, offline capability, fees for micro-amounts (CHF 0.07 for CHF 5.00), amount limits (max.
 CHF 5000 variable / CHF 200 fixed), refunds, tourist acceptance via PSP.

-Guide 4: Food webshop for pre-order, pickup and delivery
+Guide 4: Food webshop for pre-orders, collection, and delivery

-Online ordering · Pickup time slots · Catering · Central dashboard
+Online ordering · Collection time windows · Catering · Central Dashboard

-Your own food webshop enables food trucks, snack bars, bakeries and catering businesses to accept orders online — whether for pre-order with pickup, lunch menu subscription or corporate catering.
-The guide shows how you set up a simple ordering webshop without programming knowledge, which payment methods you should activate (TWINT, credit card, QR invoice) and how you manage online orders together with on-site payment at the stand through a single dashboard.
+Your own food webshop enables food trucks, snack bars, bakeries, and catering businesses to accept orders online — whether for pre-orders with collection, lunch menu subscriptions, or corporate catering.
+The guide shows you how to set up a simple ordering webshop without programming knowledge, which payment options you should activate (TWINT, credit card, QR invoice), and how to manage online orders alongside on-site payments at your stand via a single Dashboard.

-For whom: Food trucks with regular customers and recurring locations, catering businesses with pre-orders, snack bars and bakeries that want to process pickup orders online, mobile food businesses that accept Instagram and Google orders.
+Who it is for: Food trucks with regular customers and recurring locations, catering businesses with pre-orders, snack bars and bakeries that want to handle collection orders online, mobile catering businesses that accept Instagram and Google orders.

-Key topics: Three scenarios (pre-order + pickup, walk-in customers, catering), webshop provider comparison (Payrexx Storefront, WooCommerce, Shopify, SumUp), one dashboard for online and offline revenue, practical example with specific costs, bookkeeping in the Swiss SME chart of accounts, social media marketing (Instagram, Google Business).
+Key topics: Three scenarios (pre-order + collection, walk-in customers, catering), webshop provider comparison (Payrexx Storefront, WooCommerce, Shopify, SumUp), a single Dashboard for online and offline sales, practical example with concrete costs, accounting in the Swiss SME chart of accounts, social media marketing (Instagram, Google Business).

-→ To the guide: Combine food webshop with on-site payment
+→ To the Guide: Combining food webshop with on-site payment

 Which solution suits your stand?